plmcdowe/Cisco-and-Bash/README.md

 >>> ![int-only-connected-trunks-R](https://github.com/user-attachments/assets/eab52130-f95f-4b90-a893-d768a605f912)
 >>
 >> The next block is the remaining combination of: [ <ins>connected</ins> | <ins>disconnected</ins> ] [ <ins>access</ins> | <ins>trunk</ins> ] interfaces.
->> I'm not including screenshots for each because it will look the same as above.
+>> I'm not including screenshots for each because they will look the same as above.
 >> The `function trunks` includes a screenshot to demonstrate a simple use case for compliance.
 >> ```bash
 >> # Display full output of only DISCONNECTED TRUNK interfaces *THIS SHOULD RETURN THE GREP PATTERN, NO INTERFACES*: